 I find international salons a useful touchstone for my photography (or maybe I just enjoy competitions!)
 At any rate I'm lucky enough to have won over 100 awards in categories including Travel, Nature, Monochrome and Photojournalism.
 I have also been awarded in major competitions including Travel Photographer of the Year (three times!), National Geographic Traveller, and USA Landscape Photographer of the Year.

-My work has appeared widely in the photographic press including B&W Photo, Digital Camera, & Amateur Photographer and has also featured in exhibitions at the RPS, the Royal Geographical Society, and Photokina in Germany.
+My work has appeared widely in the photographic press including B&W Photo, Digital Camera, & Amateur Photographer and also in exhibitions at the Royal Photographic Society, the Royal Geographical Society, and Photokina in Germany.

-I am a member of the Royal Photographic Society and hold the photographic distinctions, ARPS, DPAGB, and BPE 5*.
-Just recently I was thrilled to achieve EFIAP/platinum, having gained over 1000 acceptances in international salons.
+I am a member of the RPS and hold the photographic distinctions, ARPS, DPAGB, and BPE 5*.
+In 2018 I achieved EFIAP/platinum, having gained over 1000 acceptances in international salons.
 I am also an accredited PAGB judge.

 My husband, Peter Brisley (www.peterbrisley.photography) and I are regular club judges and speakers.
 Based in Bristol, we travel widely for judging or to give our presentation "Travels Towards the Edge".
 See link above for details and feedback (coming soon)